What will I learn?

 Education is arguably the most important role of the modern zoo.
 This unit explores how visitors engage with and learn from the numerous opportunities provided within the zoo, drawing on the principles of interpretation, exhibitry and recreational learning theory.
 It explores the cultural and social context of the zoo and investigates visitor motivation and expectations.
 Methods of delivering the zoo message will be considered with evaluation of the effectiveness and impact of provision a key theme.

-BSc (Hons) in Animal Management, Animal Science or a related subject at 2:2 or above
+BSc (Hons) in Zoo Biology, Applied Animal Science or a related subject at 2:2 or above

 The government has introduced postgraduate loans for those undertaking postgraduate study, so now you can afford to study at the next level.
 Find out more here.